SkeletonMan03/FZEasyMarauderFlash/README.md

 * Check that your computer can see the device.
 In Linux, run `lsusb`, on Mac run `system_profiler SPUSBDataType`, on Windows, open your Device Manager and look for it
 * Try a different cable
 * Try a different USB port
 * Check your permissions.
 On Linux, you may have to add yourself to whatever group owns the port.
-Or you can change ownership of the serial port (however this is not recommended), for example, /dev/ttyUSB0 is typically owned by root and the dialout or uucp group (depending on your distro), so you could run something like `chown user:group /dev/ttyUSB0`
+For example, `/dev/ttyUSB0` is typically owned by root and the dialout or uucp group (depending on your distro), find out which by running `ls -la /dev/ttyUSB0`, make note of the user and group that own it, then run `sudo usermod -aG group user` replacing group and user with the correct ones, then log out and back in.
 * Windows users: Can't find or communicate with your ESP32?
 Again, make sure the driver is installed, see above recommendations.
 * If you're using Windows, don't use Git Bash, it doesn't work well with this script.
 Instead, use Powershell, Windows Terminal, or CMD
 * On Windows and Python is acting strange?
 Uninstall it then re-install it via the Microsoft Store.